openstax/cnx-deploy/README.md

 ### OpenStax Accounts

 You will need an instance of [OpenStax Accounts](https://github.com/openstax/accounts) either installed locally or out in the interwebs.
-If you are connecting to one in the interweb, you will need to contact n sys admin (or devops) person to register for an api key/secret pair.
+If you are connecting to one in the interweb, you will need to contact a sys admin (or devops) person to register for an api key/secret pair.

 If you need help setting up Accounts locally, see the info labeled Installing OpenStax Accounts in the Appendix section of this document.